CapLock-OCTO/faucet-bot/README.md

 ### Edit config

-Get access to config.toml and place it in project root (is slightly modified from forked config).
+Get access to config.toml and place it in project root (structure is slightly modified from forked config).

 #### Start faucet
 ```